Prosper1kwo/NLP_Sentiment_Analysis/README.md

-# My python project for my CSCI class
+# My NLP Project on Sentiment Analysis For Senior Seminar